-INTRODUCTION TO CINEMA Spring 2019
+INTRODUCTION TO CINEMA - COMM 274

-COMM 274
+Spring 2020

 COURSE DESCRIPTION AND OBJECTIVES

 Introduction to Cinema will study cinema as a complex medium of global communication.
 The objectives of this course are to provide the student with the basic terminology, observational skills and theoretical/critical background for the study of film aesthetics, history, production, and cultural criticism.
 The format of the classes will consist of lecture, screening, and discussion.
 Assigned readings must be completed on time to facilitate the analysis and discussion of films screened in class.

+FACULTY

+Jeff Harder

+Office: Lewis Towers 908

+jharder@luc.edu

+Phone: 312-915-6896

+Office Hours: Tuesday, 2 - 4 (WTC) Wednesday, 4 - 6 (WTC), and Thursday 5:30 - 6:30 (LSC) and

+by appointment.